 The reason for this is to provide sufficient working capital to cover delays between spending and receipt of grants and to provide a cushion to deal with unexpected emergencies such as urgent maintenance.
-The Academy Trust's current level of free reserves is $\pounds1,441k$ (2019: $\pounds1,195k$) (total funds less the amount held in fixed assets and restricted funds), the Directors expect to utilise the additional reserves in the coming years and will be reviewing the policy to ensure that it is appropriate as the Trust grows.
+The Academy Trust's current level of free reserves is $\pounds1,357k$ (2020: $\pounds1,441k$) (total funds less the amount held in fixed assets and restricted funds), the Directors will be reviewing the policy to ensure that it is appropriate as the Trust grows.